 OID Graphing

-Run the MIB Browser and select a variable in the lists on the left to monitor and graph specifically.
-When you right-click on it, it has a drop-down menu that allows you to choose "Add OID".
-Select this.
+Run the MIB Browser and select a variable in the lists on the left to monitor and graph.
+When you right-click on the variable, it has a drop-down menu that allows you to select Add OID.